-Open enrollment happens once a year during the fall.
-Open enrollment for 2017 coverage is over, but individuals with special qualifying life events can enroll at any time of the year.
+Open enrollment begins on November 1, 2017 and ends on January 31, 2018.
+If you want your coverage to start on January 1, 2018 you must pick a plan by December 22, 2017.
+Individuals with special qualifying life events can enroll at any time of the year.
 Medi-Cal enrollment is also year-round.
 Medi-Cal and Covered California use the same application.
 After you enter your information, you will find out whether you qualify for Medi-Cal or Covered California.

 The best way to get a quick estimate of the price you would pay is to use the Shop and Compare Tool.
 The price is based on your estimated income for the coverage year, your ZIP code, your household size and your age.
 If you are a low- or moderate-income Californian, you may get help buying insurance from Covered California through monthly subsidies that lower your premium costs so that you pay less for top-quality, brand-name insurance.
 Learn more about who qualifies for a subsidy.

 You can reset your password by clicking "Account Sign In" and then clicking the "Forgot Password?" link.
 Enter your user name.
 After you correctly answer your security questions, you will be able to enter a new password.
 If you do not remember the answers to your security questions, it is best to leave them unanswered and call the Service Center at (800) 300-1506.
 A Service Center representative can help reset your password.

 Here are the rules for creating a password:

 - You cannot use words found in a dictionary or names.

 - Your new password cannot be one that you have used within the last 24 passwords.